The Peaceful Planning System

 1 expandable pocket folder (2” size works well)

 1 large 3-ring binder with tabs (the 12-year cumulative record)

 [Links to binder and folder examples are affiliate links, of course.]

 Before the school year starts, set aside a planning week or weekend (a quiet getaway is ideal, but not always doable).

 - Outline a bird’s-eye view—fill out the 12-Year Planner

-- Photocopy or print out the table of contents from each of your resources and add to the Yearly Plan binder.
+- Photocopy or print out the table of contents from each of your resources and add to the Teacher Plan binder.

-- Have ready a pocket folder and cumulative binder for each student.
+- Have ready a pocket folder and 3-ring binder for each student’s cumulative work samples.